Addressing Doubts in Coaching Effectiveness featured image

 2. Modify your approach, based on the employee’s communication style.

 Once we understand their behaviors, we can understand their perspective and modify our approach.
 Do they prefer to communicate quickly and get to the point, or do they prefer a lot of context and sequential information?
 Is your employee very competitive or very eager to keep the status quo?
+Are they more introverted or extraverted?
 These insights about their communication style can help you alter your approach so that your feedback and coaching is heard by the employee.

 3. Ask questions from their perspective.
 How can they leverage their technical superpowers to connect more often with their team?
 Which natural strength might they leverage to create more cohesion on the team?